 - Service records indicating the veteran’s job, specialty, and time served

-In certain cases, veterans (or their surviving family members) can file a personal injury or wrongful death lawsuit against the asbestos companies responsible for their disease.
+Potentially, yes.
+Veterans (or their surviving family members) can file a personal injury or wrongful death lawsuit against the asbestos companies responsible for their disease.

 Can I file a claim with asbestos trust funds?

-Mesothelioma patients who have gotten sick by working directly with asbestos, or were otherwise exposed to asbestos-containing products made by a company that has an established trust may be able to access these funds.
+Mesothelioma patients who have gotten sick by working directly with asbestos or were otherwise exposed to asbestos-containing products made by a company that has an established trust may be able to access these funds.